mattermost/mattermost-handbook/contributors/join-us/localization.md

 Amy Blais will notify the team if the PR should be cherry-picked to a release branch (e.g. ``cloud``).

 PR review owners:
-  - Server translations PRs - Channels/Suite Users teams (Owners: Pantelis and Guillermo)
+  - Server translations PRs - Owners: Pantelis and Guillermo
-  - Webapp translations PRs - Channels/Suite Users teams (Owners: Pantelis and Guillermo)
-  - Mobile translations PRs - Channels/Suite Users teams (Owners: Pantelis and Guillermo)
+  - Mobile translations PRs - Owners: Pantelis and Guillermo
-  - Desktop app translations PRs - Platform team (Owner: Devin)
+  - Desktop app translations PRs - Owner: Devin
-  - Boards translations PRs - Boards team (Owners: Scott and Jesus)
-  - Playbooks translations PRs - Playbooks team (Owners: Jesse and Caleb)

 ## Translation quality